1996 Dodge Neon from North America - Comments

 Flip it over, you'll see two rows of 6 connectors on each side - this is where the connectors that plug into the dash connect to the circuit board.

-Take a soldering iron and heat each one of these connectors until the solder melts and changes color, it only takes a few seconds per connector.
+Take a soldering iron and heat each one of these connectors until the solder melts and changes color; it only takes a few seconds per connector.
 Once you've done all the connectors, just put the instrument panel back together and go plug it back into your dash.
-Replace the top cover and your all set, your speedometer and other gauges will work great with no further problems.
+Replace the top cover and you're all set, your speedometer and other gauges will work great with no further problems.

-I own two neons and have had to do this to both of them, haven't had a gauge problem with either since.
+I own two Neons, and have had to do this to both of them; haven't had a gauge problem with either since.

 21st Dec 2008, 17:27

-Your water leaking in your trunk and then the back seat area ( neon ) is caused by water leaking passed your tail lights.
+Your water leaking in your trunk and then the back seat area ( neon ) is caused by water leaking past your tail lights.
 I had the same problem when I replaced a tail light assy.
 I just used sealant around the tail light assy and then everything was fine.
 Hope this helps.

 24th Aug 2009, 16:08